WEB DESIGN :

 When should we redesign our company logo?

 Logos are like any other form of advertising.
 They have a shelf life.
-All major companies have changed their logo to some degree i.e., Proctor and Gamble, Westinghouse, General Motors, Ford, Coke, McDonalds and others.
+All major companies have changed their logo to include Proctor and Gamble, Walmart, Westinghouse, General Motors, Ford, Coke, McDonald's and, others.